Vyral/base-template/_posts/2020-10-26-whats-happening-in-our-montana-waterfront-market.md

 9:49 — Wrapping up today’s recap&nbsp;

-This kind of frenzied activity is reminiscent of the period before the recession, but I don’t remember us ever getting down to as few properties as what we have right now.
-Due to the significant number of pendings in the third quarter, I believe this quarter will be quite strong, at least in terms of closed sales.
+This kind of frenzied activity is reminiscent of the period before the recession, but I don’t remember us ever getting down to as few properties as we have right now.
+Due to the significant number of pendings in the third quarter, **I believe this quarter will be quite strong**, at least in terms of closed sales.
 After that, though, our market will likely hit a wall—not because we’ll be in the dead of winter, but because there’s just not enough supply to keep things moving.&nbsp;

 As always, reach out via phone or email if you have any questions, and please subscribe to our channel for more great content.
 If you’re already following us, know we greatly appreciate you\!
 For this blog’s outro (10:43), I’ll leave you with a little video I put together showcasing this year’s bounty—our tomatoes and tomatillos\!